cwatson1998/cis-6730-hw-spin/announcement.md

 Hint: Your might be able to use the ideas from Peterson's algorithm as a building block.

 ### Deliverables
 There are 4 files you should submit (and optionally two more if you did part 3).
-You can upload them to [gradescope](https://www.gradescope.com/courses/517616) (I made a gradescope for this class recently- I'll add everyone to it soon).
+You can upload them to [gradescope](https://www.gradescope.com/courses/517616) (I added everyone to gradescope on 3/10- if I missed you, send me an email!).

 Part 1: A file `HW2_1.pml` that contains your Promela code (including LTL formulas and any assertions).
 Also submit a `.txt` file containing the output of spin when invoked using the `-run` flag.
 You can easily generate such a `.txt` file by running `spin -run -f HW2_1.pml > HW2_1_output.txt`.